 Slockish v.
 U.S. Department of Transportation

 In 2008, the federal government knowingly bulldozed a Native American sacred site to add a turn lane to a nearby highway—even though the government admitted it could have added the turn lane without harming the sacred site.
 The site, known as Ana Kwna Nchi Nchi Patat (the “Place of Big Big Trees”), included ancestral burial grounds, old-growth trees, and a small stone altar that served as a focal point for religious ceremonies.
 Native Americans who had worshipped at the site for decades sued, alleging that the destruction of their sacred site violated federal laws protecting religious freedom.
-They are asking the federal courts to hold the federal government accountable for destroying the sacred site and to order the federal government to repair the site as much as possible—such as by restoring the burial ground, replanting trees, and allowing them to rebuild the stone altar.
+After appealing to the Supreme Court, they were able to hold the federal government accountable for destroying the sacred site, reaching a historic settlement agreement in which the government agreed to replant a grove of native trees, pay for the reconstruction of an ancient sacred stone altar, and recognize historic Native American use of the site.

 Share this Case